-Easy Frozen Watermelon Margaritas (With Fresh Watermelon)
+Easy Frozen Watermelon Margarita (With Margarita Mix)

-Summertime means backyard BBQs, swimming in the pool, and most importantly – sipping on delicious cocktails like these frozen margaritas!
+Summertime means backyard BBQs, swimming in the pool, and (most importantly) sipping on delicious cocktails like these frozen margaritas.

-So grab a few friends and get ready to quench your thirst with this watermelon tequila cocktail!
+So grab a few friends and get ready to quench your thirst with this watermelon tequila cocktail.

 Ingredients